pgaijin66/mayhem/Readme.md

 }
 ```

-Then run Mayhem with the configuration file:
+Then run phailure with the configuration file:

 ```
-./mayhem -target=http://localhost:3000 -config=chaos-config.json
+./phailure -target=http://localhost:3000 -config=chaos-config.json
 ```

 💡 Note: The JSON configuration will override any command-line flags you specify.

 ### Management Endpoints

-Mayhem provides several management endpoints for monitoring and controlling chaos injection:
+phailure provides several management endpoints for monitoring and controlling chaos injection:

 ```
 curl http://localhost:8080/_chaos/health